econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 An external observer would have no way of knowing this transaction is anything different than what is presented at face value.
 The common input ownership heuristics are broken because of the multiple inputs and outputs, the consideration must be made that multiple people contributed to the inputs.

 Anyone you are sending a Stowaway transaction to will need to be using Samourai Wallet or Sparrow Wallet with their PayNym.
 At a minimum the PayNyms should be following each other but it is not necessary to make the on-chain notification transaction to "connect" the PayNyms.

-Collaborators will need to have a way of communicating with eachother out of band, like with a messaging app, phone call, etc.
+Collaborators will need to have a way of communicating with each other out of band, like with a messaging app, phone call, etc.

 ### Samourai Wallet
 To create a collaborative Stowaway transaction in Samourai Wallet, make sure you and your collaborator are following each other's PayNyms, it is not necessary to make the on-chain connection though.